A community conference for data makers everywhere

 Featuring stories about data sharing and data analysis from science, journalism, government, and open source.

-csv,conf is a non-profit community conference run by some folks who really love data and sharing knowledge.
-If you are as passionate about data and the application it has to society as us then you should join us in Portland!
+csv,conf is a non-profit community conference run by folks who really love data and sharing knowledge.
+If you are as passionate about data and its application to society as we are, then this is the conference for you.

 Big and small

-This isn't just a conference about spreadsheets.
-We are curating content about advancing the art of data collaboration, from putting your data on GitHub to producing meaningful insight by running large scale distributed processing on a cluster.
+csv,conf conferences aren't just about spreadsheets.
+We curate content on broader topics like advancing the art of data collaboration- from putting your data on GitHub, to producing meaningful insight by running large scale distributed processing on a cluster.

 Alix Dunn works as a consultant and advisor to organisations big and small, across sectors.
 She has extensive experience facilitating diverse groups to tackle complex data and technology challenges, and to advance a shared understanding of how technology can and should shape our world.
 Her consulting firm Computer Says Maybe works with the private sector to build decision-making infrastructure for socially beneficial deployment of emerging technology.
 She also works with global philanthropic institutions to shape strategic investment in technology and to anticipate the impact that technology can and will have on society.
 She is a fellow at the Stanford Center on Philanthropy and Civil Society.
 She sits on the Technology Advisory Board of the International Criminal Court, the Advisory Board of the Human Rights Initiative at Open Society Foundations, the Advisory Council of the Open Technology Fund, and the boards of the Ada Lovelace Institute at the Nuffield Foundation, Syrian Archive, and Open Data Kosovo.
 She co-founded and directed The Engine Room, a leading non-profit organisation leveraging data and technology to make the world a better place.
 You can find out more about her work at www.alixdunn.com.